thomas-b-jackson/terraform-provider-alexaskills/README.md

 See [./examples](./examples)

 ## Developing the Provider

+Create a token as:

+`ask util generate-lwa-tokens --no-browser`

+Save the token to an environment variable as:

+`export SMAPI_TOKEN=<token>`

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (per [Requirements](#requirements) above).